gtm-vendor-templates/example-community-template/README.md

       ]
   }
   ```
-1. Commit the change to metadata.json and when the
+1. Commit the change to metadata.json and your update will appear in the gallery typically within 24 hours.